by Timothy Capps

 An overhanging irony, both politically and among the outspoken opponents of the idea of slots in Maryland, has been the notion that the state should not promote gambling as a means of raising revenues to support education or other missions of government, while conveniently ignoring the fact that Maryland’s biggest purveyor of gambling is the state of Maryland itself, through the state sponsored and operated lottery, which is far more pervasive as a form of gambling than anything this side of the internet.
+Some may find something similar to Swankybingo.com and other methods more tasteful, but even so it is something to consider.
 It seems that the Maryland state is ignorant of the fact that many forms of gambling, such as sports betting, are being accessed online on sites like ATS.io.
 The state’s practice of protecting its people from gambling is a failure, due to the mass numbers of people using sites like these.
 And how would you like your dose of hypocrisy served?
 Furthermore, gambling can be accessed online on games like slot casino, so what difference does it make if the state of Maryland introduces gambling in real life?

 There could be a long and boring book written about the path that led to the 2008 referendum in Maryland, but who would want to write it, much less read it?